BiplavMazumdar/Git-Lerning/SSR.md

 An application has less dynamic data
 Read preference of the site is more than write
 The focus is not on rich sites and has few users

+# when ever user visit out website the problem is javascript load

+if you use react and without using any framework react will send entire bundel to the user browser due to this page load slow down

+# implement ssr in website

+export async function getServerSideProps(context) {
+  return {
+    props: {}, // will be passed to the page component as props }
+}

+# implement ssr

+# getServerSideProps

+If you export a function called getServerSideProps (Server-Side Rendering) from a page, Next.js will pre-render this page on each request using the data returned by getServerSideProps.

+export async function getServerSideProps(context) {
+  return {
+    props: {}, // will be passed to the page component as props }
+}